Kakudou/GenStix/README.md

 We have x/40 objects fully implemented (CLI and TUI):
 - 0/19 SDOs
 - 0/18 SCOs
-- 1/3 CDTs
+- 2/3 CDTs

-so we have roughly reached 2.5% of the project.
+so we have roughly reached 5% of the project.

 After the first 30 objects, we will implement the SRO/Relationship between the objects, and then we will implement the export of the objects in a bundle.

-Here is the initial ROADMAP for the project, the goals is a released of a v1 at the end of January 2025.
+Here is the initial ROADMAP for the project.

 At this point, the project will be ready for a v1 release, but i will also add the following features:
    - Implement the export of the objects in a feed API REST.